payemcard/payemcard-interview-template-interview-payem-interview/README.md

 **Note:** For the backend portion of this assignment, please choose to implement either **Node.js** or **Python**, based on your preference.

+## What is a Request?

+In the context of this assignment, a **Request** refers to a financial transaction request within an organization.
+It can be one of the following types:

+1. **Purchase Request:** A request to obtain funds for buying something necessary for business operations.
+2. **Reimbursement Request:** A request to reimburse an employee for expenses already incurred on behalf of the company.

+These requests help streamline financial processes and ensure proper documentation and approval of expenditures.

 ## The Task

 In this assignment, you will be working on an application that handles a request object.
 You can find an example of this request object in `db.py` or `db.js`.